nerdpl/prj-05-travel-app/README.md

 - npm run build-prod
 to run production webpack configuration and build the website in the 'dist' folder

-In order to access APIs you need to include .env file with following credentials:
+In order to access APIs you need to include .env file in the main folder with following credentials:
 - API_KEY_PIXABAY=
 - API_ID_GEONAMES=
 - API_KEY_WEATHERBIT=